blumixid/docs/manageapps/depapps.md

 ##Deploying applications by using the cf command
 {: #dep_apps}

 When you deploy your applications to {{site.data.keyword.Bluemix_notm}} from the command line interface, a buildpack must be provided as the runtime environment according to your application language and framework.
-You can also use the Delivery Pipeline service to deploy applications to {{site.data.keyword.Bluemix_notm}}.

 {{site.data.keyword.Bluemix_notm}} provides built-in buildpacks that support Java and Node.js.
 If you are using these languages and frameworks, you don't need to specify the buildpack when you deploy your application by using the command line interface.
 Because {{site.data.keyword.Bluemix_notm}} is built on Cloud Foundry, the command defaults to these buildpacks.